 One of the most important steps of buying a wine rack is deciding which variety would best suit your needs.
 If you’re thinking about a wine rack in the first place, than it is obvious you care about your wine and how it will be stored.
 As a result, you’ll want to choose the very best rack for your particular needs!

 If you’re thinking about storing only a few bottles of wine at a time, a hanging wine rack could be your best choice.
 Even in the tightest of spaces, a hanging wine racks can offer a compact and aesthetically pleasing way to store your wine.
 A typical hanging wine rack will hold 4-8 bottles.
-We offer a few in our catalog including this lovely Vertical Grapevine Wine Rack.

 On the other hand, if you need a wine rack that would hold more bottles than that, than a large standing wine rack would be better suited for your purposes.
 Besides offering a wide variety of pre-made racks, we can work with you to design a custom cellar in your home or to craft a single rack that will fit into even the most oddly shaped room.